etnt/mfl/README.md

 - Curried functions
 This interpreter serves as a reference implementation, making it easier to understand how MFL expressions are evaluated without the complexity of compilation or virtual machine execution.

+### 7. MFL - SKI Machine (mfl_ski.py)
+An implementation of the SKI combinator calculus machine that provides another execution backend for MFL expressions.
+The machine works by:
+- Converting lambda expressions to SKI combinators through bracket abstraction
+- Reducing SKI expressions to normal form using combinator reduction rules
+- Supporting arithmetic, comparison, and boolean operations This implementation demonstrates how complex lambda expressions can be reduced to a minimal set of combinators while preserving their computational meaning.

 ## Requirements

 The programs may require various Python packages.
 Install them using: